Don't we all cringe, and swiftly click

 - Cookies should be cleared regularly (bi-weekly or monthly) to help reduce the load on your browser thus slowing down your performance.

-- Speed of your connection to the Internet - your modem/cable/DSL/wireless
+- Speed of your connection to the Internet - your cable/wireless/satellite/DSL access

-- Quality of your telephone/broadband line - bad connections mean slower
+- Quality of your telephone/broadband line - bad quality results in slower

 - Access speed on the server where the site is hosted - if the site